Hkarlis18/Bellabeat_Google_Analytics_Capstone/README.md

 The information was gathered through a survey created via Amazon Mechanical Turk.
 Thirty Fitbit users agreed to share their personal data.
-The survey collected informationrelated to sleeping reports, heart rate, and physical activities.
-Each user tracked differentaspects of their fitness activities from a period time between 03.12.2016 to 05.12.2016.
+The survey collected information related to sleeping reports, heart rate, and physical activities.
+Each user tracked different aspects of their fitness activities from a period time between 03.12.2016 to 05.12.2016.